 - Passive – The force applied to the muscle being stretched is done by an external force (i.e., bands or a workout partner).

 Contrary to static stretching, dynamic stretching is stretching while on the move.
-Typically, dynamic stretching is more geared towards the physical activity.
+Typically, dynamic stretching is more geared toward physical activity.
 For example, if you are preparing for a track race then you may want to consider doing exercises like long, exaggerated strides to warm up your legs.

 Myofascial Release or “rolling out” as some refer to it as, is done through the use of a foam roller or a similar device.
 The goal of rolling out is to release tension that builds up in the fascia.
-Typically the exercise is done by placing the body part you’d like to stretch in the roller.
-Then you roll out about a 6 inch area of that muscle for 30 seconds or so.
+Typically the exercise is done by placing the body part you’d like to stretch on the roller.
+Then you roll out about a 6-inch area of that muscle for 30 seconds or so.